MicrosoftDocs/microsoft-salescopilot-docs/articles/introduction.md

 [!INCLUDE [vs-rebrand-note](includes/vs-rebrand-note.md)]

-The Sales app is an AI assistant for sales teams to maximize productivity and close more deals.
+Sales in Microsoft 365 Copilot is an AI assistant for sales teams to maximize productivity and close more deals.
 It brings next-generation AI and sales insights from their CRM platform into the Microsoft 365 productivity tools that they use daily such as Microsoft Outlook and Microsoft Teams.

-Depending on the following roles, you can use the Sales app to:
+Depending on the following roles, you can use the Sales app to boost your sales productivity:

 - As a **seller**, you can work more efficiently and improve customer experiences with email assistance, personalized sales content creation, AI-generated insights, and recommendations for next steps.
 - As a **sales manager**, you can empower your team with AI-powered manager insights and collaboration tools.